globusonline/provision/doc/instance_operations.rst

 * *The simple topology format*.
 This is a simple configuration file-like format where we define a topology by selecting some high-level options.
-For example, it includes options to declare a topology with two domains, each with a separate set of users, both with a GridFTP server, but only one with a Condor cluster.
+For example, it includes options to declare that a topology has two domains, that each has a separate set of users, and that both have a GridFTP server each, but only one has a Condor cluster.
 Something like this can be specified in just a few lines using the simple topology format.

   However, because this format is simple, it is also fairly constrained.
 You would be unable to specify topologies where there are two GridFTP servers in the same domain, or where the same machine hosts multiple servers (by default, the simple topology format creates a separate machine for each service, such as GridFTP, GRAM, Condor, etc.).
-For more complex topologies, you will want to use the JSON topology format.
+For more complex topologies, you will want to use our other topology format.

   You can find the full specification of the simple topology format in :ref:`chap_stopology_ref`.
 * *The JSON topology format*.
 This is a more versatile and flexible format where the topology is specified using the `JSON <http://www.json.org/>`_ format.
-  In fact, Globus Provision translates topologies specified using the simple topology format into the JSON format.
+  In fact, Globus Provision internally translates topologies specified using the simple topology format into this JSON format.
 This format is described in detail in :ref:`chap_topology`, and the full specification can be found in :ref:`chap_topology_ref`

 In this chapter, we will use the simple topology format, although we will take a peek at the JSON